-- Violent language or images - Images or language depicting drugs or alcohol (or any illegal item or activity)or the use of same. - Hate speech, representation of a hate group, profanity, or pornography - Images or languages that creates a hostile or intimidating environment based on any protected class. - Visible underwear
+- · Violent language or images - Images or language depicting drugs or alcohol (or any illegal item or activity)or the use of same. - Hate speech, representation of a hate group, profanity, or pornography - Images or languages that creates a hostile or intimidating environment based on any protected class. - Visible underwear - Articles of clothing or accessories that may be used as a weapon such as chains, studs, metal spiked belts, etc. - · Gang related activities such as display of "colors" or signs - · Bathing suits, leotards/bodysuits - · Flip flops, athletic/beach sandals, roller sneakers, and excessively high heels - Hats, headwear, hoods, helmet, except for medical or religious reasons, with the approval of the principal

-· clothing that reflects racist, sexist, violent and obscene or substance (alcohol, drug) related slogans and/or symbols

-- articles of clothing or accessories that may be used as a weapon such as chains, studs, metal spiked belts, etc. - gang related activities such as display of "colors" or signs